 Safety Reminder

-Most of these teas are totally safe, but I've read you should limit licorice tea to just one cup a day because it can have side effects.
-Just use good quality ingredients and let them steep long enough to work their magic.
+Most of these teas are safe, but I've read that you should limit licorice tea to just 1 cup a day because it can have side effects.
+Just use good-quality ingredients and let them steep long enough to work their magic.

 6. B6 and Other Helpful Nutrients

 This one was new to me a few years ago.
-Vitamin B6, or pyridoxine, can actually help with travel nausea.
-Adding it to your diet, along with some other nutrients, can really ease the symptoms.
+Vitamin B6, or pyridoxine, actually helps with travel nausea.
+Adding it to your diet, along with a few other vitamins, really helps with the symptoms.

-I’m not totally sure how it works, but I read about a study where people taking vitamin B6 felt way less nauseous than people who took a placebo.
-It’s just another natural tool in the toolbox, you know?
-It works great alongside things like ginger and herbal teas.
+I’m not entirely sure how it’s done, but I did hear about a study where people taking vitamin B6 reported feeling a heck of a lot less nauseated than those taking the placebo.
+It’s just another tool in the toolbox, you know?
+It pairs really well with other things like ginger and herbal tea.

 Here are some foods that are packed with B6: